-If your chili is too watery, here are some great tips for how to thicken chili in a slow cooker or Crock-Pot.
+If your chili or soup is too watery, here are some great tips for how to thicken chili in a slow cooker or Crock-Pot.
 Here you will find a variety of ideas that use everyday pantry items to thicken the chili.

 You get home from a busy day at work to the aroma of homemade chili that has been simmering in your slow cooker all day.
 However, when you lift the lid, the chili is very watery for some reason.
 Sometimes liquid has gathered on your lid and dripped into your chili throughout the cooking time.
 If you want your chili to be thick and hardy without compromising changing the taste I have several ideas for you.

 Chili is a stew-like soup traditionally thick with ground beef, tomato sauce, and sometimes beans.
 There is not much liquid added to the chili when cooking, just the juice from the tomato products.
 Chili is a hearty, thick stew that can be spooned onto cornbread or over air fryer baked potato.

 After cooking your soup or chili all day in your slow cooker, it’s disappointing to lift the lid and find out it’s to watery.
 Don’t worry, I have some great tips for how to thicken chili and soup.
 Here, you will find several different ways to take your watery chili or soup and make it have a thick, perfect consistency.

 A great way to make your chili thicker is to add pinto beans, chili beans, black beans, cannellini beans, white beans (navy), or kidney beans.
 You can add one variety or all of them.
 If you are a bean lover then be sure to visit my how to can beans post.
 It saves you money and they are more flavorful than grocery canned beans.

 You could also scoop out a few cups of the beans and chili, run them through the blender and then return it to the chili in the slow cooker.
 This will guarantee no change in flavor.